<dependency>

 }

-Resolve the string representation of the user:rank
+Resolve the string representation of the user:rank field value:

 {